Reykjavik: The ultimate guide to the capital city of Iceland

 A few benefits our vans offer that our happy customers enjoy are:

 That’s right, unlike some Iceland van rental companies, we don’t charge you extra for the miles you drive.
 That means you can take a trip on the Ring Road and go in circles until you get dizzy and become sick.
 Whatever you want to do!

 - No extra insurance fees

 Your Kuku camper van is covered in the case the wind blows you off the road at no extra cost to you.
 Everything is included in your affordable amount!

-Our campervans come equipped with all the comforts of home, and include things like a kitchen table to sit at, cooler to keep your food cold, a gas stove to cook fresh and delicious meals, dishes, pots and pans and utensils, and even power outlets to charge your electronic devices with!
+Our campervans come equipped with all the comforts of home.
+Including things like a kitchen table to sit at, cooler to keep your food cold, a gas stove to cook fresh and delicious meals, dishes, pots and pans and utensils.
+And even power outlets to charge your electronic devices with!

-Before you travel the great landscapes of Iceland make sure you’re driving your next adventure - make sure you’re driving a Kuku Camper Van!
+Before you travel the great landscapes of Iceland make sure you’re driving your next adventure - don't check other car rentals, just drive a Kuku Camper Van!